EstelleGvl/unknownhands/pages/USER_GUIDE.md

 A: Currently, you can export results as CSV and visualizations as high-quality images.
 Saved analysis workspaces are planned for future release.

 **Q: Can I upload my own manuscripts?**
 A: Not directly through the website.
-Contact the team if you have data to contribute.
+Contact the team if you have data to contribute ([Contact](/unknownhands/contact)).

 **Q: Will there be more analysis types?**
 A: Yes!
 We're continuously developing new analytical tools based on user feedback.

-**Q: Can I compare two manuscripts side-by-side?**
-A: In the Viewer, use split-screen mode.
-In Analytics, filter to your manuscripts and compare statistics.

 **Q: What is sentiment analysis in colophons?**
 A: Our sentiment analysis uses keyword matching to detect emotional tones in colophon texts.
 It identifies 6 categories (humility, pride, labor, religious, temporal, dedication) and shows which keywords were matched for transparency.